-But just as importantly, during all of the years that my kids were small, I also played soccer, basketball, baseball, tennis, and badminton with them at home.
-Their neighborhood friends were almost invariably drawn into our games.
+But just as importantly, during all of the years that my kids were small, I also played soccer, basketball, baseball, tennis, and badminton with them at home, including their neighborhood friends in the games.

 Good things came from those neighborhood pickup matches.
 Several kids discovered a love for soccer and eventually joined clubs, some discovered basketball, others baseball and tennis, while others found skateboarding and badminton and cycling.
-And they laughed with delight almost the entire time.
+Those were happy times.

 My childhood experiences, and those of my children and their friends, have taught me an enduring lesson: kids like to play “sports”.
-There’s no doubt in my mind.
 Sports exist because games like soccer, basketball, baseball, and tennis are intrinsically fun.

-And my personal experience taught me something else.
+And my experiences taught me something else.
 You don’t have to be a jock to learn sport skills and take part in the fun.
 You can be a bookworm, an artist, a musician, a mathematician.
-None of these interests prevents you from learning movement skills and playing a sport.
+None of these things prevents you from learning and playing a sport.
 One of the best goalkeepers I ever coached in soccer was a Conservatory-trained classical pianist who loved Rachmaninoff.

-So this is why I am Coach Jim.
-I love being a part of kindling kids’ desire to play, and I love watching them grow and develop as people as they pursue their interests.
+This is why I am Coach Jim.
+I love helping to kindle kids’ desire to play, and I love watching them grow and develop as people as they pursue their interests.

 In the weeks to come, you will hear more from me about all-things-coaching and how to raise your child with a love for sport and physical activity, whether you are raising a basketball player, a competitive swimmer, or a classical ballet dancer.